 The main findings of this dissertation, argued by both the meta-analysis and research sections:

-- Self-Respect and Self-Esteem are categorically separate, individual and independent concepts;
+- Self-Respect and Self-Esteem are categorically separate, individual, and independent concepts;

 - Self-Esteem Level and Self-Esteem Stability can be measured graphologically;

-- A fundamental behavioral aspect of Self-Esteem is the response to external stimuli, such as: challenge, failure, conflict, distress, and violence, either verbally or physically, including especially bullying;
+- A fundamental behavioral aspect of Self-Esteem is the response to external stimuli, such as challenge, failure, conflict, distress, and violence, either verbally or physically, including especially bullying;

 - There are conceptual and research findings that support clear directions for future research.

-Key Concepts in this dissertation: acceptance, aggression, assertiveness, away from, challenge-response, character, coaching, communication, competence, conditional, unconditional, depression, development, dignity,distress, dramatic triangle, ego strength, ego, emotional self-control, external, failure, fame, feed-back, frame of reference, future, goal, graphology, gratitude, happiness, health, high self-esteem, high self-respect,independence, inferiority complex, ingratitude, internal, low self-respect,low, self-esteem,metaprogram, meta type, mistake, motivation direction, narcissism, neuro-linguistic programming, NLP, optimism, persecutor, persistence, personal branding, pessimism, portrait, pride, psychotherapy, reaction to uncertainty, respect, risk-taking, saviour, self-acceptance, self-confidence, self-esteem level, self-esteem stability, self-esteem, self-knowledge, self-respect, sense of orientation, sensitiveness, stable, superiority complex, support, teens, thinking scenario, towards, trust, type, unstable, vainglory,victim, virtue, wishful thinking.
+Critical Concepts in this dissertation: acceptance, aggression, assertiveness, away from, challenge-response, character, coaching, communication, competence, conditional, unconditional, depression, development, dignity,distress, dramatic triangle, ego strength, ego, emotional self-control, external, failure, fame, feedback, frame of reference, future, goal, graphology, gratitude, happiness, health, high self-esteem, high self-respect,independence, inferiority complex, ingratitude, internal, low self-respect,low, self-esteem,metaprogram, meta type, mistake, motivation direction, narcissism, neuro-linguistic programming, NLP, optimism, persecutor, persistence, personal branding, pessimism, portrait, pride, psychotherapy, reaction to uncertainty, respect, risk-taking, saviour, self-acceptance, self-confidence, self-esteem level, self-esteem stability, self-esteem, self-knowledge, self-respect, sense of orientation, sensitiveness, stable, superiority complex, support, teens, thinking scenario, towards, trust, type, unstable, vainglory,victim, virtue, wishful thinking.

-Copyright © Marcus Victor Grant, 2011-present
+Copyright © Marcus Victor Grant 2011-present, all rights reserved.